nv-morpheus/Morpheus/models/model-cards/phishing-model-card.md

 * No

 ### Describe physical safety impact (if present).
-* N/A
+* None

 ### Was model and dataset assessed for vulnerability for potential form of attack?
 * No

 ### Name applications for the model.

-* Malicious message/email detection
+* The primary application for this model is testing the Morpheus phishing detection pipeline

 ### Name use case restrictions for the model.
-* Different models need to be trained for other types of messages/emails
+* This pretrained model's use case is restricted to testing the Morpheus pipeline and may not be suitable for other applications.

 ### Has this been verified to have met prescribed quality standards?
 * No